zolacti/on/README.md

 ## Acknowledgements

-This project was a simplification of [my earlier version](zola-deploy-action) removing the GH Pages deploy logic to use more robust existing actions for that.
+This project was a simplification of [my earlier version](zola-deploy-action) removing the GH Pages deploy logic to use more robust [existing actions for that](JamesIves/github-pages-deploy-action).
 My earlier version was a itself a port of [Shaleen Jain's Dockerfile based Zola Deploy Action](shalzz/zola-deploy-action) over to a composite action.
+Mostly I wanted the option of maintaining history on the gh-pages branch and James Ives' action does that and more.

 ##